Connecting students with design opportunities across Oregon

 OSU Precollege Programs engage K-12 students throughout the year in STEM topics.
 The academic programs and youth camps provide pathways to higher education and offer opportunities to enhance college readiness and career awareness.

-Service Area: Statewide, with the event held in Portland
+Service Area: Statewide, with events held in Portland

 Service Area: Portland, OR